holadivinus/Noodled-Events/CustomNodes.md

   |   ├ Selected Bowls Only: When enabled, only shows bowls which are on gameobject currently selected in the Hierarchy.
   |   └ Rebuild View: Rebuilds the Graph View.
 Good first step for debugging odd issues.
   ├ Compilation
   |   ├ Add Debug Logs: Adds debugging logs to methods that use it.
   |   └ Use Inline Ultswaps: Toggle for legacy compilation method.
 Turn off if experiencing issues with functions.
   └ Help
-     └ GitHub: Opens holadivinus/NoodledEvents on GitHub
+      ├ GitHub: Opens holadivinus/NoodledEvents on GitHub
+      └ Update: Updates the Noodled-Editor package.
+Only shows up when an update is available.
 ```

 ### The Graph View